idkjonas/xityle/README.md

-# xtyle.js
+# xityle.js

-Xtyle is a JavaScript library to extend the capabilities of inline styling, it adds support for hover, active, and focus state styling via attributes.
+Xityle is a JavaScript library to extend the capabilities of inline styling, it adds support for hover, active, and focus state styling via attributes.

 ## How it works